jhackett1/age-uk-boost/README.md

 It uses [Twilio](https://www.twilio.com/) to send SMS messages, including to verify the phone number of users.

 It uses [Nominatim](https://nominatim.openstreetmap.org/ui/search.html)'s free geocoding service to convert postcodes into longitude and latitude data.
+Beware that Nominatim has an [acceptable use policy](https://operations.osmfoundation.org/policies/nominatim/).

 ## 💻 Running it locally